josephjredmond/Endprojekt/README.md

 ###### 08.11.2019
 + Demo Scene worked on Android
 + My Scene worked on Android
-+ Moved Project into another File -> Scene doesn't work on Android anymore (Screen not in VR)
++ Moved Project into another File -> Scene is now in monoscopic View
 + learned about branches

 ###### 09.11.2019